preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 ## Why is this algorithm so iconic?
 It's not often that you see swear words in official, [public source code](https://github.com/id-Software/Quake-III-Arena/blob/dbe4ddb10315479fc00086f08e25d968b4b43c49/code/game/q_math.c#L552).[^1] And doing division without a single division operator!
 How's that even possible?!
 And more importantly, why?

-Finding the inverse square root of a number is important for normalizing vectors in computer graphics programs which is often required in lighting and shaders calculation.
-These computations are made thousands of times per frame so it is imperative to find a fast algorithm for them.
+Finding the inverse square root of a number is important for normalizing vectors in computer graphics programs which is often required in lighting and shaders calculations.
+These computations are made thousands of times per frame so it was imperative to find a fast algorithm for them.

-To naively find the inverse square root involves we must first find the square root of a number and then find its reciprocal.
+To naively find the inverse square root we must first find the square root of a number and then find its reciprocal.
 Both of those are complex operations that take a long time on old CPUs.
 On the other hand, the fast algorithm only requires multiplications, bit shifts, and subtraction, all of which can run much faster so it became the defacto method for computing inverse square roots.

 Is it used today?
 Not really.
 Hardware advancements have made this pretty obsolete since many CPUs come with rsqrt instructions which can compute the inverse square root in a single instruction[^2].